+44 (0)1382 384637

 After studying at the Universities of Oxford and Cambridge, Prof. Reid worked as a lecturer in the Department of Public Law at the University of Aberdeen for 10 years before taking up a post as Senior Lecturer in Dundee at the start of 1991.
 He was appointed Professor of Environmental Law in 1995.
 He was Head of the Department of Law from 1997-2000 and served as Dean of the Faculty of Law and Accountancy from January 2004 until a reorganisation of University structures led to the abolition of the Faculty in August 2006.
 Between 2004 and 2013 he was a member of the Peer Review College of the Arts and Humanities Research Board and from 2010-2013 as one of its Strategic Peer Reviewers.
 In 2011 he was appointed as a member of the Law sub-panel for the assessment of research under the Research Excellence Framework (REF 2014).
 He serves as Convener for Scotland on the Executive of the Society of Legal Scholars and became a Fellow of the Royal Society of Arts in 2012.

 The impact of Brexit on environmental law is a further area of interest, leading to appearances at the Scottish and UK Parliaments, involvement in a research project (funded by the ESRC as part of The UK in a Changing Europe programme) and participation in groups seeking to provide information and advice on the technicalities of the process.
 From 2019 to 2021 he served as an adviser to the Environment, Climate Change and Land Reform Committee of the Scottish Parliament.
 Work on this topic has produced several conference and seminar papers and articles, one of which won the 2016 Willoughby Prize for the best paper in the Journal of Energy and Natural Resources Law.

-A further ESRC-funded project (joint with Dr J. Mendel, Geography) will start in 2018, "Uncovering the Environment", examining the use and impact of the public right of access to environmental information, with a book due in 2022.
+A further ESRC-funded project, "Uncovering the Environment" (joint with Dr. S. Whittaker (Law) and Dr. J. Mendel (Geography)) is examining the use and impact of the public right of access to environmental information, with a book due in 2022.

 Within the University he was awarded the College Prize for Excellence in Public Engagement in 2015 and in June 2017 he was awarded a Chancellor's Prize for Outstanding Contributions to Teaching.